| | |

 Instructions

-• Preheat the oven to 450 degrees.
-Put leftover garlic bread into a food processor and pulse until they are bread crumbs.
-Heat a large skillet over medium heat and coat with cooking spray.
-Add the bread crumbs and cook over moderate heat until golden.
-Season with sea salt and freshly cracked pepper, to taste.
+• Cook the breadcrumbs by heating the butter in an ovenproof large skillet over medium heat.
+Add the bread crumbs and cook over moderate heat until golden, stirring often.
+Season with sea salt, freshly cracked pepper, and garlic powder, to taste.
 Transfer to a plate and let cool.
 Wipe out the skillet.

-• Return the skillet to the burner.
-Add the syrup and vinegar; bring to a boil.
-Place the chicken in the skillet and cook until richly glazed, about 30 seconds on each side; transfer to a serving plate.
+• Place the chicken in the skillet and cook until richly glazed, about 30 seconds on each side; transfer to a serving plate.

 • Add the stock to the skillet and boil until reduced by one-third, scraping up any browned bits from the bottom.
-Stir in the mustard and minced garlic then season with sea salt and freshly cracked pepper, to taste.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking